fivdi/i2c-bus/README.md

 The following options are supported:
-- forceAccess - A boolean value specifying whether access to devices on the I2C bus should be allowed even if they are already in use by a driver.
+- forceAccess - A boolean value specifying whether access to devices on the I2C bus should be allowed even if they are already in use by a kernel driver/module.
 The valid values for forceAccess are true and false.
 Optional, the default value is false.

 ### openSync(busNumber [, options])
 - busNumber - the number of the I2C bus/adapter to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...